nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

+The type of the argument can be left blank as `_` ,
-Lighthouse will automatically generate an input that takes enumerated column names,
+as Lighthouse will automatically generate an input that takes enumerated column names,
-together with the `SortOrder` enum, and add that to your schema.
-Here is how it looks:
+together with the `SortOrder` enum, and add that to your schema:

 ```graphql
 "Allows ordering a list of records."